aosabook/500lines/functionalDB/chapter.md

 ### Transactions

-The operations in our low-level API each act on a single entity.
+Each of the operations in our low-level API act on a single entity.
 However, nearly all databases have a mechanism for allowing users to perform multiple operations as a single _transaction_.
 (TODO: Reference other chapters on transactional semantics here.)
 This means:

-* The batch of operations is viewed as a single atomic operation, meaning that either all of the operations succeed together fail together
+* The batch of operations is viewed as a single atomic operation, meaning that either all of the operations succeed together or fail together
-* The database in a valid state before, during, and after the transaction
+* The database is in a valid state before, and after the transaction
 * The batch update appears to be _isolated_; other queries should never see a database state in which only some of the operations have been applied

 We can fulfill these requirements through an interface that consumes a database and a set of operations to be performed, and which produces a database whose state reflects the given changes.
 All of the changes submitted in the batch should be applied through the addition of a _single_ layer.
-Clojure provides us with a tool to help with this -- the *Atom* element, which wraps a data structure and allows us to atomically invoke a single function on it.
-[TODO: this seems magical -- it might be worth linking to a reference that explains how this works.]

-Between Clojure's *Atom* and our low-level API from the previous section, it sounds like we should have everything we need to perform transactional batch upates.
 However, we have one small problem: All of the functions we wrote in our low-level API add a new layer to the database.
 If we were to perform a batch with _n_ operations, we would thus see _n_ new layers added, when what we would really like is to have exactly 1 new layer.

 The key insight here is that the layer we want is the _top_ layer that would be produced by performing those updates in sequence.
 Therefore, the solution is to execute each of the user’s operations one after another, each of which will create a new layer.
-When the last layer is created, we take only that top layer and place it on the initial database.
+When the last layer is created, we take only that top layer and place it on the initial database (leaving all the intermediate layers to pine for the fjords).
 Only after we've done all this will we update the database's timestamp.
+All this is done in the *transact-on-db* function, that receives the initial value of the database and the batch of operations to perform, and returns its updated value.

 ````clojure
 (defn transact-on-db [initial-db ops]